hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > At these grand balls I've seen strange people dance,
 >
-> Not quite au fait , as I have seen in France;
+> Not quite au fait, as I have seen in France;
 >
 > But quite devoid of figures, steps, and grace,
 >